oscarcs/ossg/README.md

 If no filename is supplied, the file is called 'settings.json'.

 Additionally, the `input_path` directory should contain an index.html file.
+Files and folders in the `resources` folder will be recursively copied to the output folder.

 ## Pages
 Pages can be text content of any format, including HTML.
 Markdown is the recommended choice, however.